Enmerkar: Late Uruk period

-When the yearly flood reached its proper level,

-(they made) irrigation canals and all kinds of irrigation ditches.Despite his proclaimed divine descent from the poems, Enmerkar was not deified as his successors Lugalbanda and Gilgamesh.
-These two last kings were already listed in the god lists of Shuruppak and received offerings during the Ur III period (2112-2004 BC).
+Despite his proclaimed divine descent from the poems, Enmerkar was not deified as were his successors Lugalbanda and Gilgamesh.
+These two last kings were already listed in the god lists of Shuruppak and received offerings during the Ur III period (2112–2004 BC).
 It concluded that Enmerkar was only remembered as the founder and first king of Uruk.

 Expeditions to Aratta

 Some scholars have looked for historical matter in the literature deeds of Enmerkar and the land of Aratta.
 For example, an archaic tablet from Uruk recording the title "Lord of Aratta" was given as a reason to believe the traditions surrounding Enmerkar's deeds were based in reality.
 Moreover, there are suggestions that Enmerkar and his administration may be factually attributed as the first person/people to put cuneiform to clay tablets; and that writing did indeed exist before Enmerkar, citing the fact that the Lord of Aratta understood the message, but those writing were previously done in different materials.

 However, assyriologist Dina Katz states that any attempt to find a historical explanation of the legendary account invalidates the claim that Enmerkar invented the clay tablet and the writing system, and weakens the important ideological purpose of the narrative.
 She further notices that the poem claiming writing as an invention by the founder of the first Sumerian city after the flood is a political and ethnic statement.